Student welfare and support

 - A distribution of washable hygienic protections for female students helping to fight against menstrual poverty.

-This year, the Ile-de-France region is allocating a financial aid of 100 euros to CROUS scholarship students who obtained the Baccalaureat in 2020 allowing students to purchase digital equipment.
+This year, the Ile-de-France region is allocating a financial aid of 100 euros to CROUS scholarship students who obtained the Baccalaureat in 2020 allowing students to purchase IT equipment.

 The eligibility criteria established for this aid are as follows:

 - have passed the Baccalauréat exam in 2020 and be enrolled in the first year of higher education;